natgo/wt-wiki-scraper/wikitext-transpiled/ground/Churchill%20Crocodile.md

 === Mobility ===
 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->
-The Churchill Crocodile retains the same slow mobility as the [[Churchill Mk.
-VII]].
+The Churchill Crocodile retains the same slow mobility as the [[Churchill VII]].
 It has a low top speed and difficulty to turn and climb slopes.
 It won't be the first to the frontline, but that means it will be ideal for a support role.

 {{tankMobility}}